Castle Categories: B&B Castle Hotels and Family Friendly Castle StaysCastle Tags: Castle & Chateau Stays in the South of France (2023)

 Alongside this fortified dungeon were some living quarters surrounding an interior courtyard and flanked by three communication towers.
 Hence, in those days, the building resembled something more akin to a prison than the opulent chateau residence we see today.

-In 1408 the castle was completely destroyed during the 100 Years War and would remain in ruins for the next 48 years, until 1456, when a marriage between the Sédaiges and the Caissac families provided an impetus to rebuild it based on the original design.
+In 1408 the castle was completely destroyed during the 100 Years War between England and France, and would remain in ruins for the next 48 years, until 1456, when a marriage between the Sédaiges and the Caissac families provided an impetus to rebuild it based on the original design.

 The finished property belonged now, though marriage, to the Caissac family but retained the name Château Sédaiges throughout their tenure and beyond.
 The Cassac surname would be replaced by Beral in the early 18th century and in 1750 they undertook some renovations on the castle to update it for the ‘modern’ age.